-Read and write request will be passed to the 3DFS server layer through the CBFS.
+Read and write requests are passed to the 3DFS server layer through the CBFS.

-Move or relocate the storage from the 3dfs cache to the VM.
+The storage is moved from the 3DFS cache to the VM.

-During relocation, if there are any writes on the VM, it is managed by the Hyper-V Virtual Machine Management service (VMMS).
-The service redirects writes to the 3DFS datastore or the destination datastore.
+During this move, writes to the VM are managed by the Hyper-V Virtual Machine Management service (VMMS).
+The service redirects writes to either the 3DFS datastore or the destination datastore.

 After relocation completes, the 3DFS share is removed, and the UNC path is unregistered from CBFS.